 IMPROVING MAJOR PROJECT DELIVERY THROUGH DIGITAL TRANSFORMATION

-Digital technology is disrupting industry structures and the way major capital projects are planned, financed, built, and operated around the world.
-McKinsey suggests that, by using existing technology, companies reduce project costs by up to 45 percent, and even bigger gains are possible for organizations that move first and fast.
+Digital innovations are disrupting industry structures and the way major capital projects are planned, financed, built, and operated around the world.
+McKinsey research suggests that, by using existing technology, companies can reduce project costs by up to 45 percent.
+Even bigger gains are possible for organizations that move first and fast.
 What are some of the most exciting solutions that have emerged in the past year?

 PLAN: STRUCTURING MAJOR PROJECTS FOR SUCCESS

-Major projects are continuously buffeted by strong forces—cost overruns, politics, regulations, and civic protests.
-It is essential to structure projects to be resilient to these inevitable stressors by clearly allocating risks and roles.
-What can be done to improve stakeholder alignment, risk planning, and execution governance to maximize the chance of success?
+Major projects are continuously buffeted by strong forces—cost overruns, politics, complex regulations, and civic protests.
+Well-structured projects that clearly allocate risks and roles among all involved are more resilient to these inevitable stressors.
+What can owners and contractors do to improve stakeholder alignment, risk planning, and execution governance to maximize the chance of success?
 How do we create the capacity and necessary capabilities in the public sector?
 How can technology improve the odds?

 FINANCE: RETHINKING THE ROLE OF THE INSTITUTIONAL INVESTOR

-With brownfield assets hotly contested and in short supply, the returns are considerably less favourable for investors than they once were.
-This trend has resulted in one of the biggest shifts in infrastructure finance over the past decade—institutional investors are going after greenfield projects.
-As institutional capital gets involved earlier in the project life cycle, what engineering, consulting, and other technical expertise will be required to engage and manage the development risks?
+The infrastructure industry is experiencing one of the biggest shifts in infrastructure finance over the past decade.
+With brownfield assets hotly contested and in short supply, returns are considerably less favourable than they once were so institutional investors are going after greenfield projects.
+As institutional capital gets involved earlier in the project life cycle, what engineering, consulting, and other technical expertise will investors need to engage and manage the development risks?
 What new collaborations and business models will unfold?
 What technologies and approaches—such as data analytics and capex optimization—can improve the outcomes?